SSpeights/PowerShellGuide/powershell-framework.md

 One of the nice things about powershell is that you can leverage the TAB autocomplete for ALL ASPECTS of PowerShell from the command line as well as from a good IDE.

-Not only can you autocomplete cmdlets, but also cmdlet parameters, enumerated values of these parameters and so on by using the TAB key.
+Not only can you autocomplete cmdlets, but also cmdlet parameters, enumerated values of these parameters, and so on by using the TAB key.
 PowerShell just knows how to autocomplete - it's a little bit like people, who know you so well that they can finish your thought most of the time.

 ## Positional Parameters